akerlytics/akerlytics.github.io/EDITOR-links.md

 **To edit**:
 - Create a GitHub account; log in.
 - Edit text directly within GitHub's interface:
-    1. Go to section using links bellow,
+    1. Go to section using links below,
     2. Refresh page is it has been openned for a long time to ensure all latest changes are displayed.
     3. Edit the text via `pencil` button in the top-right of the text block.